sh4r11f/NMA-rep-drift/README.md

 -----

-When you want to push the local changes to your own branch in the reomote repository, do
+The first time you want to push the local changes to your own branch in the reomote repository, do

 ```
-git push
+git push --set-upstream origin remote-branch
 ```

 You can check on the github page if the changes are reflected.